fredfeng/CS190I/homework/hw2/hw2.md

 **<u>*(Please follow the instructions below instead of the guide from the Venti repo; that guide is meant for development)*</u>**

-Venti requires Racket 7.x, Rosette 3.x and Python 3.x.
+Venti requires Racket 7.x, Rosette 3.x, Python 3.x and Antlr Python Target 4.8.

 It should be relatively easy for you to get a Python 3.x.
 If you still feel confused, consider setting up an Anaconda environment.
 See: [https://www.anaconda.com/products/individual](https://www.anaconda.com/products/individual).